englekk/handbook-docs/Uno/03 - Working with foreign code.md

 #### And the other way?
 (Uno objects passed into Foreign Code)

-Predicatably we take the same approach.
+Predictably we take the same approach.
 An Uno passed to Java or Objective-C is boxed inside an opaque object.

 In Objective-C the type of that box is `id<UnoObject>` and in Java it is `com.uno.UnoObject`